simaple-team/simaple/README.en.md

 ### In-game simulation
 - Create an interactive simulation environment
-  - Create a simulation environment with all variables present in-game, such as reduced / skipped cooldowns, increased buff duration, and V-matrix enhancements
+  - Create a simulation environment with all variables present in-game, such as reduced/skipped cooldowns, increased buff duration, and V Matrix Enhancement Cores
 - Real-time analyses of simulation results
   - DPM calculation
   - Relative dpm-share of each skill